Elisabeth-LARDIERE/Orinoco/README.md

 # Orinoco #

-This is the back end server for Project 5 of the Junior Web Developer path.
+Project 5 of the Junior Web Developer path.

 ### Prerequisites ###